S-Guettner/techforce/README.md

 - [x] delete applications and fav applications

 - [x] click pointer for job posts at index
-- [] after delete of post in post edit redirect to prev page
+- [x] after delete of post in post edit redirect to prev page

+- [] add route to show company logo at post details

+- [] fav applications appeard in db !!!!!

 - [] area in dashboard to see applications (WIP needs styling ) !!!!!